Sibley Dolman Gipe Accident Injury Lawyers, PA Car Accident Attorneys of Bradenton, Florida

 Injured victims often forget that insurance is a business.
 Private companies reduce their bottom lines by making it difficult to recover compensation and assigning blame to innocent parties.

 Injured claimants commonly experience the following car insurance frustrations in Florida:

 - Repetitive requests for evidence, such as witness information, that doesn’t exist or was already provided

 - The constant need to recertify medical paperwork

 - Periodic submission to independent medical examinations where the claimant’s injuries are not fully assessed

 - Repeated denial of coverage for medical bills or lost wages due to paperwork needs and/or errors

 - Claims that the injuries were preexisting or resolved

 - Inaccurate assignment of liability

-Bradenton personal injury attorneys can assist clients with insurance paperwork, arbitration, and no-fault recovery.
+Bradenton personal injury attorneys understand these frustrations.
+As such, they can assist clients with insurance paperwork, arbitration, and no-fault recovery.
 Most car accident cases are settled with the liable insurance company through the help of a zealous Bradenton personal injury attorney.